Wheeler1711/KID_multitone_readout/README.md

 # Taking streaming data

 # Polcal - rotation only
+The alignment of the source is very important!
+If the source is on the XY stage (even if you would not do beam mapping) please set the XY stage first to home and reset it to (0, 0).
+It is very easy to loose the coordinates.

-currently, you need to import the polcal class into your python terminal and give it the readout class
+Currently, you need to import the polcal class into your python terminal and give it the readout class

 ```
 from detchar import polcal_mkid as polcal